lmdbjava/native/README.md

 mvn clean install
 ```

-An appropriate Maven profile will automatically be used for Linux or OS X.
+An appropriate Maven profile will automatically be used for Linux or macOS.

 ### Versioning